sam-hobbs/harbour-pingyou/DEVELOPMENT.md

     qRegisterMetaType<Tp::Account>("Tp::Account");

 ...because the class contains the Q_DISABLE_COPY macro (you will get an error like _"'Tp::Account::Account(const Tp::Account&)' is private"_.
 Presumably this is because you are supposed to access the account using a shared pointer returned using the static Account::create functions.

-The [docs for qRegisterMetaType](https://doc.qt.io/qt-5/qmetatype.html#qRegisterMetaType) say _"any class or struct that has a public default constructor, a public copy constructor and a public destructor can be registered"_, so it probably wouldn't work even if Tp::Account didn't contain the Q_DISABLE_COPY macro.

 I found the following references useful when experimenting with TelepathyQt types and qml: